inandi2015/build-openvx/README.txt

 Description:
 This script builds OpenVX and installs example kernels.
-Note: the script works on generic machines and does not require root access
+Note: the script does not require root access

 Author:
 Taha Azzaoui <tazzaoui@cs.uml.edu>